 Mitchell Hamline is a credit hour program.
 Fall and spring tuition is charged at full-time (12-15 credits), part-time (8-11 credits) or per credit for 1-7 credits.
 J-Term and summer tuition is charged on a per credit bases.

 After the drop/add period in the semester, the school’s liability/refund schedules are used for calculating tuition liability/tuition refund when there is an enrollment credit load tier change.
-For example, if a student reduces his or her credit load from full-time (12+ credits) to part-time status (fewer than 12 credits), tuition liability percentage of the full-time tuition charge will be added to the charge for part-time tuition.
+For example, if a student reduces their credit load from full-time (12+ credits) to part-time status (fewer than 12 credits), tuition liability percentage of the full-time tuition charge will be added to the charge for part-time tuition.
 Financial aid, including scholarships, will be adjusted for any enrollment credit load tier changes.
 After the semester 60% point, tuition is charged at 100%.

 Official Withdrawal.
 An official withdrawal from the law school is processed by the Dean of Students.
 It is the responsibility of the student to ensure that their withdrawal request has been approved and processed.
 The last date for which tuition is charged is the last date of attendance or the date when the student initially contacts the Dean of Students or their designee.
 The Dean of Students communicates the official withdrawal date to the Finance Office.
 The official date may result in a tuition refund, no refund/nothing owed, or a remaining tuition liability amount to be paid to the school.
 Scholarship credits will be recalculated accordingly and if federal student loans were used to pay any portion of the semester’s tuition and fee charge, a Return to Title IV calculation will be performed.
 Student fees are mandatory and are not refunded to the student.